 What’s your biggest career accomplishment to date?

 I think the best accomplishment is knowing that I’ve chosen the right career because it makes me happy, I feel passionate for the job I do, and it fulfills my soul.
-But certainly, becoming a Plant Manager is one of my biggest career accomplishments!
+But certainly, becoming a plant manager is one of my biggest career accomplishments!

 What’s one misperception that people have about your job?

 People still think this is a man’s job.
-I remember, when I was in high school, my counselor gave me advice to try for a different career… one that was more “female.”
+I remember, when I was in high school, my counselor gave me the advice to try for a different career… one that was more “female.”

 What do you know now that you wish you knew when you were looking into career opportunities?

 The scope of a career.
 I had no idea what a mechanical engineer could do, what type of roles they could take, and I had no idea about what a normal workday was like.
 I think it is very important for people looking into career opportunities to talk to people in the professions in which they are interested, to visit a facility, to spend time exploring a typical day – so they can broaden their vision of all that is required.